Speaker of the House of Commons (United Kingdom): Presiding officer

 In addition to maintaining discipline, the speakers must ensure that debate proceeds smoothly.
 If they find that a member is making irrelevant remarks, is tediously repetitive, or is otherwise attempting to delay proceedings, they may order the member to end the speech.

-Before a debate begins in which "many members have expressed a wish to speak" or in which allotted Parliamentary time is short, the speaker may ask honourable members for (in reality demand) Short Speeches, under which they set a time limit (at least eight minutes).
+Before a debate begins in which "many members have expressed a wish to speak" or in which allotted Parliamentary time is short, the speaker may ask honourable members for (in reality demand) short speeches, and set a time limit.
 At the same time, however, the speaker is charged with protecting the interests of the minority by ensuring sufficient debate before a vote.
 Thus, the speaker may disallow a closure, which seeks to end debate and immediately put the question to a vote, if the speaker finds that the motion constitutes an abuse of the rules or breaches the rights of the minority.

 The speaker selects which tabled amendments are selected for votes.
 Before the members of the House vote on any issue, the speaker "puts the question"; that is, they orally state the motion on which the members are to vote, and the members present say "aye" or "no".
-If this voice vote indicates a clear majority the result will usually be accepted, but if the acclamation is unclear or any member demands it, a division (vote in the aye and noe lobbies in which members’ names are taken) takes place; the speaker and deputy speakers do not vote.
+If this voice vote indicates a clear majority the result will usually be accepted, but if the acclamation is unclear or any member demands it, a division (vote in the aye and noe lobbies in which members' names are taken) takes place; the speaker and deputy speakers do not vote.
 The speaker may overrule a request for a division and maintain the original ruling; this power, however, is used only rarely, usually when members make frivolous requests for a division to delay proceedings.

 Casting votes

 When the Ayes and Noes are tied, the speaker must use the casting vote.
 By convention the casting vote is issued in accordance with the constitutional convention known as Speaker Denison's rule, rather than in line with the speaker's personal opinion in the matter.
 The principle is always to vote in favour of further debate, or, where it has been previously decided to have no further debate or in some specific instances, to vote in favour of the status quo.
 For example, the speaker would vote against a closure motion, or the final passage of a bill, or an amendment.

-Since the House of Commons has over 600 members, tied votes are very uncommon and speakers are rarely called upon to use the casting vote.
+Since the House of Commons has more than 600 members, tied votes are very uncommon and speakers are rarely called upon to use the casting vote.
 Since 1801, there have been only 50 instances of tied divisions.
 A casting vote by a Speaker was cast on 3 April 2019, the first since 1993, against an amendment to the Business of the House Motion.
 Speaker Bercow affirmed the precedent that it was not the role of the chair to create a majority that did not otherwise exist for action.